What is Metro Crime Stoppers?

 How does it work?

 The callers are not required to give their names, but are assigned confidential code numbers.
 With that number, they identify themselves in future calls to MCS to obtain status reports about the case, and when eligible, arrange to receive the reward.
-Rewards are paid if the information provided leads to the arrest and indictment of a known felon.
+When the Tip is received, they are sent to the Local Law-Enforcement Agency where the crime took place and that Agency investigates and reports their findings to MCS.
+Rewards are paid if the information provided leads to the arrest and charges filed on an known felon as long as the tip was received by MCS.
+All rewards are paid in cash.

 You can also provide information confidentially online through the Web Tip Information System or by texting “MCS plus your message” to CRIMES(274637).